vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 Annotation comment "_# renovate:_" over *ARG PS_VERSION=*, resolved in _renovate.json_ _customManagers_.

-Now uses a GitHub release instead of one from Microsoft.
-It uses a checksum verification at build time, which is weaker than a checksume coded during update of the _Dockerfile_, but currently the only way for auto-update.
+Uses a GitHub release instead of one from Microsoft.
+The `.deb` is verified against the stored `ARG PS_CHECKSUM`, which the checksum hook (see above) keeps in sync with `PS_VERSION` on every bump - so verification no longer depends on a live checksum download at build time.

 Version range specified by **Regex** in _renovate.json_ _packageRules_.
 Stays within the _major-minor_ version range.
 Typically with an even minor number, marking LTS versions like _7.6_.